ibm-cloud-docs/app-configuration/ac-release-notes.md

 ## June 2022
 {: #June-2022}

-New Git snapshot APIs are available for Enterprise plan.
+New Git snapshot feature is available for Enterprise plan.

-Upgrade the Admin SDK to version 0.3.0  for the snapshot feature.
+Release of 0.3.0 version of Admin SDK to support snapshots.

 [Snapshots]()